myllynen/openshift-ha-load-balancer/README.md

 ## TODO

 * Consider HAProxy for ingress traffic as well
-  * Might allow using this setup on masters
+  * To pave way for using this setup on masters or routers
     * Would remove the need for additional nodes
 * Test with N load balancers and with N routers
   * N load balancers would need to use multicast instead of UDP